stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 So far we've been reading and writing our data in text format.
 We can conserve space and potentially save time by writing in a binary format.

 Let's start by writing strings to a binary file.
+We will also need to store the length of each stored string so that they can be read back in separately.

 <iframe height="750px" width="100%" src="https://replit.com/@stungeye/Writing-a-Binary-File-of-Strings?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>